-SHRI SURJIT SINGH BARNALA That was a very small quantity at a high cost.
-I say it was imported at twice or 2J times the cost of wheat in the international market.
+SHRI SURJIT SINGH BARNALA: That was a very small quantity at a high cost.
+I say it was imported at twice or $2\frac{1}{2}$ times the cost of wheat in the international market.
 At that time a subsidy of about Rs.
 100 per quintal was given on imported rice.

-Sir, I was telling that it was introduced in those days and now that all those zonal restrictions have vanished and now it is a rearrange of all the states.
+Sir, I was telling that it was introduced in those days and now that all those zonal restrictions have vanished and now it is a free market, almost all the quantities are available and we are meeting all the demands of all the States.
 We receive demands from the State Governments, that so much wheat is needed, and we allocate that wheat.
 We receive demands that so much rice is needed from Kerala, West Bengal and other States which need rice and we allocate the entire quantity of rice.
 There is absolutely no difficulty in that, Sir, So we are allocating rice as well as wheat to all those areas.
 How are we allocating the rice now ?
 Who is supplying this rice ?
-My hon. friend probably does not know that again rice is being supplied by the great for which a property the second sec by the area from which I come, lam more of a rice grower now than a wheat grower.
-I wili give some of the figures for the I will give some of the figures for the previous years.
+My hon. friend probably does not know that again rice is being supplied by the area from which I come.
+I am more of a rice grower now than a wheat grower.
+I will give some of the figures for the previous years.
 For example, in 1975-76, Punjab had a production of 14,45,000 tonnes of rice and, out of that, 12 lakh tonnes were given to the Central Pool.
 Haryana gave, out of 6,24,000 tonnes, 4,80,000 tonnes to the Central Pool.
-So, out of their total production there have out of their total production, they have given about 81 per cent to the Central Pool.
+So, out of their total production, they have given about 81 per cent to the Central Pool.
 So, the rice that came to the Central Pool was mainly from Western U.P., Haryana and Punjab.
 That was the main rice that came to the Central Pool and that was the rice supplied to the deficit States.
-What was the procurement from other States ?
+What was the pro-curement from other States ?
 For example, in 1976-77 Andhra Pradesh produced about 50 lakh tonnes of rice and procured only 4,77,000 tonnes.
-Karnataka produced 14,80,000 tonnes and procured only 66,000 tonnes.
-Kerala and produced only 00,000 tonnes.
-Kerala produced about 12,41,000 tonnes and produced only 20,000 tonnes.
-Tamil Nadu produced 50 lakh tonnes and procured only 1,73,000 tonnes.
-So, all the rice needed by the deficit States was procured in the Northern States where rice in the Northern States was produced production started in a big way.
+Karnataka produced 14,80,000 tonnes.

+and procured only 66,000 tonnes.
+Kerala produced about 12,41,000 tonnes and procured only 20,000 tonnes.
+Tamif Nadu produced 50 lakh tonnes and procured only 1,73,000 tonnes.
+So, all the rice needed by the deficit States was procured in the Northern States where rice production started in a big way.
 For example, I will mention that in the year 1976-77, the Central Pool contribution, leaving aside the State Pool, was 30.31 lakh tonnes.
-Out of this Central Pool contribution 15 22 lakh tonnes areas from contribution, 15.32 lakh tonnes came from Punjab, 6.41 lakh tonne from Haryana and 6.1 lakh tonnes from U.P.
+Out of this Central Pool contribution, 15.32 lakh tonnes came from Punjab, 6.41 lakh tonne from Haryana and 6.1 lakh tonnes from U.P.
 So, out of these 30 lakh tonnes, 27.74 lakh tonnes came from these States

 So I come from a wheat producing area as also a rice producing area.
-Much rice is produced there. {Interruption\) In fact, the structure of our country is such that wheat can be produced almost anywhere.
+Much rice is produced there.
+(Interruptions) In fact, the structure of our country is such that wheat can be produced almost anywhere.
 For example, West Bengal has taken to wheat production and last year they produced one million tonnes of wheat.
 Similarly, Assam is also producing wheat.
 All these States can produce wheat.
 And wheat is as good as rice.
 There is no harm in taking wheat along with rice.
 We have now started taking rice along with wheat.
-Similarly, I would request my hon, friends not to have any discrimination with regard to wheat and they should also start consuming wheat along with rice.
+Similarly, I would request my hon. friends not to have any discrimination with regard to wheat and they should also start consuming wheat along with rice.